 Before we check you into the property we will compile and email to you for electronic signature a copy of the inventory for your property.
 We will also test the smoke alarms and prepare your keys/fobs/door codes.

-Deposits are protected with the DPS custodial scheme, once they are received the money will be transferred to the DPS and the deposit protected, you will receive an email from the DPS with a copy of the deposit certificate and also the deposit repayment ID you will need at the end of the tenancy to request the return of the deposit.
+Deposits are protected with the TDS custodial scheme, once they are received the money will be transferred to the TDS and the deposit protected, you will receive an email from the TDS with a copy of the deposit certificate and also the deposit repayment ID you will need at the end of the tenancy to request the return of the deposit.

 All maintenance needs to be reported through the web-site, you can do this by either clicking the report maintenance tab or the button below.
 Functions of maintenance reporting system allow tenants to take a photo of the issue and give a brief outline.
 The request will go straight into our maintenance management software and create a job, which can easily be allocated to our contractors and progressed through the system.
 A member of staff may contact you go through the details of the request just to make sure it’s not an easy fix or to take more details.
 For more complicated issues a member of staff may need to visit with a contractor to investigate the request.